 Staff and students are also invited to join Yad Vashem's virtual IRemember Wall.

-Holocaust Memorial Day Trust – resources
+Holocaust Memorial Day Resources

-IHRA Definition of Antisemitism
+IHRA definition of antisemitism

+Antisemitism, or anti-Jewish racism, did not begin and end with the Holocaust, unfortunately it is on the rise again in the UK and around the world.
 The University of Plymouth is proud to adopt the full International Holocaust Remembrance Alliance’s (IHRA) working definition (including all examples) of antisemitism in line with the UK government and recommendations from the United Nations (UN).
 Antisemitism is also referred to as "anti-Jewish racism".